arduino/docs-content/content/software/ide-v2/tutorials/02.ide-v2-board-manager/ide-v2-board-manager.md

 ---
-title: 'Installing a Core in the IDE 2'
+title: 'Installing a Board Package in the IDE 2'
 difficulty: beginner
 description: 'Learn how the new board manager tool works, and how to easily install the boards you want to use in the Arduino IDE 2.'
 tags: